ghumakkad/blog/_posts/2018-09-30-pin-parvati-pass.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/pccofvns/45274005952/in/dateposted-public/" title="Jackie crossing Pandu Pul I"><img src="https://farm2.staticflickr.com/1945/45274005952_b1f22015e5_s.jpg" width="75" height="75" alt="Jackie crossing Pandu Pul I"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 After crossing the bridge, the valley opens up and is very wide with a more or less flat ground throughout.
 Glacial streams from both sides of valley join the Parbati river.
 Odi Thatch(thatch = meadow), a wide flat ground by the side of Parbati River, could've been our campsite if water source was available in vicinity.
+Porters had already went ahead of Odi Thatch because of non availibility of water near the campsite.
+We followed them.

 <figure>
   <img src="https://c2.staticflickr.com/2/1941/43507804690_8e2442cd82_o.jpg" alt="Odi thatch"/>